kouta2/Key_Value_Storage/README.md

 To compile, run the following bash script from inside the CS425MP2 directory
 >> bash compile.sh

 Now, you need to start a rmi registry to enable rpc calls.
 This command only needs to be executed once on a machine and needs to be ran inside the class_files directory.
+The rmi registry needs to be running while you run our main program.
 >> cd class_files/
 >> rmiregistry 2001 &